happybeing/d3-fdg-svelte-perf/README.md

 to understand the approach and contrast their implementations, that is the place to look!

 The approaches compared use:
-1. `SVG` elements
+1. `SVG` elements created/updated by D3
+2. `SVG` elements created/updated by Svelte
-2. `canvas` with D3 hit detection
+3. `canvas` with D3 hit detection
-3. `canvas` with a second context for hit detection
+4. `canvas` with a second context for hit detection

 These can be tested with different sizes and topographies created with [ngraph](https://github.com/anvaka/ngraph) generators.